FortuneStreetModding/CustomStreetWorldTour/README.md

 Custom Street World Tour is an easy-to-install map pack for Fortune Street and Boom Street containing over a hundred custom boards from the [Custom Street Board Repository](https://fortunestreetmodding.github.io/maps), some including custom music and backgrounds.

+## Latest Stable Release

 **Version 1.0 is available now!
 This is a tested and stable release with 135 new boards, as well as the inclusion of a console-friendly version.
 See releases on the right to download.**

-If you would like to install the latest dev build of CSWT instead, see below.
+## Latest Development Build

+The development build contains all the latest boards and changes to CSWT, but it is not as thoroughly tested as the stable releases and lacks support for playing on console.

-## For Genral Users
+### For Genral Users

 1. Download [setup.bat](Setup/setup.bat) (Windows) or [setup.sh](Setup/setup.sh) (Unix) (on the page, right click 'Raw' and save linked content)
 2. Put the `setup.bat`/`setup.sh` and a vanilla Fortune Street or Boom Street iso/wbfs into a new empty directory
 3. Run the `setup.bat`/`setup.sh` to set up the needed tools automatically
 4. Run the `CustomStreetWorldTour/build.bat` (Windows) or `CustomStreetWorldTour/build.sh` (Unix) to build Custom Street World Tour

-## For Developers
+### For Developers

 - You need to have [git](https://git-scm.com/) installed
 - You need to have [python](https://www.python.org/) installed (at least version 3.9)